 About Ian Thompson

 Ian Thompson started as Australia’s Chief Environmental Biosecurity Officer in October 2018.
-He was previously head of the Sustainable Agriculture, Fisheries and Forestry Division in the Department of Agriculture and Water Resources with responsibility for community and Indigenous engagement, as well as fisheries, forestry, agvet chemicals and the National Landcare Programme.
+He was previously head of the Sustainable Agriculture, Fisheries and Forestry Division in the Department of Agriculture with responsibility for community and Indigenous engagement, as well as fisheries, forestry, agvet chemicals and the National Landcare Programme.